Creating images

 precise, but a closest match to the colour given.

-The following code will generate a 10x10 px square filled with solid yellow colour.
+The following code will generate a 10x10 px square filled with a solid yellow colour.

 from fake import FAKER